gosom/google-maps-scraper/README.md

 ```
   -c int
     	sets the concurrency.
-By default it is set to half of the number of CPUs (default 8)
+By default it is set to half of the number of CPUs (default 6)
   -cache string
     	sets the cache directory (no effect at the moment) (default "cache")
   -debug
     	Use this to perform a headfull crawl (it will open a browser window) [only when using without docker]
   -depth int
     	is how much you allow the scraper to scroll in the search results.
 Experiment with that value (default 10)
   -dsn string
     	Use this if you want to use a database provider
   -email
     	Use this to extract emails from the websites
   -exit-on-inactivity duration
     	program exits after this duration of inactivity(example value '5m')
+  -geo string
+    	Use this to set the geo coordinates for the search
   -input string
     	is the path to the file where the queries are stored (one query per line).
 By default it reads from stdin (default "stdin")
   -json
     	Use this to produce a json file instead of csv (not available when using db)
   -lang string
     	is the languate code to use for google (the hl urlparam).Default is en .
 For example use de for German or el for Greek (default "en")
   -produce
     	produce seed jobs only (only valid with dsn)
   -results string
     	is the path to the file where the results will be written (default "stdout")
+  -zoom int
+    	Use this to set the zoom level(0-21) for the search
 ```